 Celebrating January 1st as New Year’s Day… …but not always

 In 46 B.C.
 Julius Caesar introduced a new, solar-based calendar that was an improvement on the ancient Roman calendar, which was lunar-based and had become inaccurate over the years.
-A jan01stlunar-based calendar is founded on the cycles of the moon – the synodic period.
+A lunar-based calendar is founded on the cycles of the moon – the synodic period.
 However, there is variation in the precise time for a specific lunation – the time between successive new moons – from 29 days, 6 hours, 35 minutes to 29 days, 19 hours, 55 minutes.
 Therefore, cumulatively, any lunar-based calendar will be “adding” time over any prolonged period.
 The Julian calendar, named for Julius Caesar, decreed that the new year would occur on January 1st.
 Julius wanted the year to begin in January since it celebrated the beginning of the civil year and the festival of the god of gates and, eventually, the god of all beginnings, Janus, after whom it was named.
 Combining these two celebrations joined the civil and the religious/pagan fetis, the genesis of the word festival.

 Romans traditionally exchanged gifts – strenae – of good omen on January 1, the Kalends (root of the word calendar) of January.
 These gifts included sweet dates, honey and coins.
 In addition, it was the beginning of the one year term for the consuls, who had a procession on January 1 and, also, wanted a good omen for their tenure.